Does Fish Oil Increase Your Risk Of Prostate Cancer?

 5) International diets

 Many countries with high fish intake generally have lower levels of prostate cancer.
 Take Iceland, for example…they love their fish!
-A study found that fish oil consumption in later life was not associated with advanced prostate cancer.
+Research indicates that the consumption of fish oil in later life is not associated with an increased risk of advanced prostate cancer.

 Dwelling on this further, another study showed that the incidence of prostate cancer in Japanese people (who typically eat a lot more fish than Americans) is markedly lower than rates in the United States.
 This reinforces the idea that Omega 3 can reduce the risk of prostate cancer.